Sounders get close, but not in the back of the net in loss to rival Timbers

-Hitting the cross bar and post is a skill used for fun at the end of soccer trainings or at All-Star games.
+Hitting the crossbar and post is a skill used for fun at the end of soccer trainings or at All-Star games.
 In a match, it’s aggravating.

 Clank after clank, the Sounders grew more and more frustrated at being unable to aim their shots an inch lower or narrower to slip one into the goal.
-Instead, they were left with missed opportunities, losing to Portland 2-0 on Sunday at Lumen Field.
+Instead, they were left with missed opportunities, losing to Portland 2-0 on Sunday night at Lumen Field.

 Seattle hasn’t defeated its Cascadia rival at home since 2018.